BookStackApp/website/content/docs/user/wysiwyg-editor.md

 The default editor in BookStack is a 'What You See Is What You Get' (WYSIWYG) editor.
 The usage of this editor is similar to typical word-processing applications such as Word or Google Docs.
+For those that would prefer it, there is an alternative [Markdown Editor](/docs/user/markdown-editor/) which can be set as default or switched to where permissions allow.

 ### Editor Shortcuts